Institute for Social Science Research in Natural Resources

 Media Coverage of Climate Change

-Team: Dr. Jennifer Givens, Master’s student Tyler Spradlin, and other collaborators.
+Team: Dr. Jennifer Givens and Master’s student Gina McCrackin

 Innovations at the Nexus of Food Energy and Water Systems (INFEWS)

 With funding from NSF and USDA (NSF EAR #1639458 and USDA #2017-67004-26131) we, along with an interdisciplinary and multi-university team, are studying Innovations at the Nexus of Food Energy and Water Systems (INFEWS).
 Our focus as social scientists is on incorporating sociological considerations and variables into the larger team analysis of food, energy, and water (FEW) resource resilience and sustainability.
-As part of this work we draw attention to societal drivers and social and environmental outcomes of the current FEW nexus, highlight issues related to inequality, power, and social and environmental justice, and emphasize opportunities for social change linked to INFEWS.
-We have a forthcoming publication in Frontiers in Environmental Science.
+As part of this work we draw attention to societal drivers and social and environmental outcomes of the current FEW nexus, highlight issues related to inequality, power, and social and environmental justice, and emphasize opportunities for social change in a paper published in Frontiers in Environmental Science.

 Dr. Jessica Schad

-Natural Resource Dependency and Suicide in Rural Utah
+Natural Resource Dependency, Community, and Mental Health in Rural Utah

 Team: Dr. Jessica Schad, PhD student Kristen Koci

-Dr. Schad’s Utah Agricultural Experiment Station Project (2020-2025) is examining how natural resource-related economic transitions impact community identity, mental health, and suicide trends in rural Utah.
-This research is examining suicide trends as well as individual and community-level contributing factors to suicide deaths in rural natural resource dependent places in Utah using quantitative and qualitative research and a variety of secondary and primary data sources.
+As part of her Utah Agricultural Experiment Station Project (2020-2025), Dr. Schad is examining how natural resource-related economic transitions impact community identity, mental health, and suicide trends in rural Utah.
+She is studying mental health and suicide trends as well as individual and community-level contributing factors in rural natural resource dependent places in Utah using quantitative and qualitative research and a variety of secondary and primary data sources.
 A team of graduate and undergraduate student researchers are contributing to various aspects of the project, thus training them to conduct rigorous applied sociological research that can make a difference in rural community quality of life and policymaking.
-We are also developing partnerships with researchers, organizations, and government entities, including USU Extension agents, throughout Utah who are also trying to understand and address rural suicide.
+She is working on developing partnerships with researchers, local organizations, and government entities, including USU Extension agents, throughout Utah who are also trying to understand and address these issues.

-Team: Dr. Jessica Schad and Dr. Jennifer Givens, and undergraduate student Mitchell Beacham
+Team: Dr. Jessica Schad, Dr. Jennifer Givens, and undergraduate student Mitchell Beacham

-With funding from the Mountain West Center for Regional Studies Small Faculty Grant, College of Humanities and Social Sciences Creative Activity and Research Enhancement Grant, and Faculty-Student Summer Mentorship Grant, Drs.
+With funding from a Mountain West Center for Regional Studies Small Faculty Grant, College of Humanities and Social Sciences Creative Activity and Research Enhancement Grant, and Faculty-Student Summer Mentorship Grant, Drs.
 Schad and Givens are working with undergraduate students to conduct a study using online panel survey data of adult residents of the state of Utah to better understand perceptions and behaviors in relation to the COVID-19 pandemic.
-This study will provide reliable information about how Utah residents’ politics, views of science, and rural residence are driving behavior and attitudes regarding COVID-19 as well as support for science-related policy recommendations.
+This study will provide information about how Utah residents’ politics, views of science, and rural residence are driving behavior and attitudes regarding COVID-19 as well as support for science-related policy recommendations.
 This will include an examination of the relationship between views of climate change and COVID-19 and a follow-up survey to the one conducted in June of 2020 will be conducted in June of 2021.